silvanatrabalon/learning/public/guides/javascript-en.md

 ```

 ## Session Storage
-**Description:** Similar to localStorage, but data is removed when the browser tab or window is closed.
+**Description:** Data is removed when the browser tab or window is closed.
 Use cases: Multi-step forms, temporary data, tab-specific state, navigation state, temporary user input.

 **Example:**
 ```javascript